The Block's best main bedrooms in 21 seasons

 “It was a lesson in texture, simplicity, and sophistication,” she says.
 “Even though it had their signature Japandi style, it was a place of complete relaxation and set a perfect emotional response when you walked into the room.”

-Shaynna Blaze describes the judges’ reaction to Steph and Gian's main bedroom as a 'total hands-down love fest.
+Shaynna Blaze describes the judges’ reaction to Steph and Gian's main bedroom as a 'total hands-down love fest'.
 Photo: Nine

 While Steph and Gian’s use of colour, texture and restraint won them points with Blaze, their ability to design and fill a vast room also impressed her.
 “Too much space to fill can be just as challenging as working in too small a space,” she says.
-“They created a focal point with the bed by using rich rust colours that keep the eye in one area rather than aimlessly wandering around the room.”

 Kim and Chris (Port Melbourne, 2016)

-Clinching victory with a sumptuous main bedroom with dimensions comparable to some whole apartments was “a real turning point,” recalls judge Darren Palmer.
 “This was the first master bedroom suite I can recall on The Block, and it was so ample in scale and amenity it felt truly luxurious.”

 Judge Darren Palmer was impressed by the size and scale of Kim and Chris' main bedroom.
 Photo: RT Edgar Albert Park